 Each time a team fails to provide two referees for a game in which they are scheduled to provide referees, it will be noted by the organizing committee.
-Failing to provide referees when assigned is a serious offence that will not only cost you automatic qualification if your team reaches the

-Quarter Finals, but will also severely effect your team's chances of being accepted the following year.
+Failing to provide referees when assigned is a serious offence that will not only cost you pre-qualification for the subsequent year if your team has otherwise earned pre-qualification, but will also severely effect your team's chances of being accepted the following year.